 You will be instructed to get out of bed for short walks to promote blood circulation and decrease the risk of blood clots.
 In bed you should be positioned with pillows behind your back and under your knees to decrease tension on the abdomen.
 When sitting you should have your legs elevated.

 You may not be able to stand up completely straight for the first several days because of the tightened belly wall.
 Straining, bending and lifting must be avoided, since these activities might cause compromised results including but not limited to, swelling or bleeding.
 You may also be instructed to wear a binder for approximately 4-6 weeks You will have swelling and bruising, which will resolve with time.

 It is common to have some numbness involving the belly skin that may persist for several months.
-The incisions will be initially be reddish and then slowly fade over months resulting in permanent scars.
-It is important to realize, however, that the incision lines will be permanent usually concealed by bathing suits and underwear.
+The incisions will be initially be reddish and then usually fades over months resulting in whiter scars.
+It is important to realize, however, that the incision lines will be permanent but can usually be concealed by bathing suits and underwear.

 When can I go back to work?

-Depending on your physical condition, you may be able to return to non-strenuous work anywhere from one to three weeks after surgery.
-There is to be no heavy lifting for approximately 4-6 weeks.
+Depending on your physical condition and work requirements, you may be able to return to non-strenuous work anywhere from 2 to 4 weeks after surgery.
+There is to be no heavy lifting for approximately 8 weeks.
 During healing you may experience some mild, periodic discomfort and swelling, such feelings are normal.